tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-10-Ins-Random-Forest.md

   from sklearn.ensemble import RandomForestClassifier
   ```

-As it has been done before, the data is loaded in to a Pandas DataFrame, scaled and split into training and testing set, just make a brief review of this code, and continue to live code the random forest implementation by highlighting the following:
+As it has been done before, the data is loaded in to a Pandas DataFrame and then scaled and split into training and testing set.
+Just briefly review this code and continue to live code the random forest implementation by highlighting the following:

 * To create the target vector `y` before scaling the data, the `ravel` method is used instead of `reshape` as we did in the decision tree demo.